moreati/subresource-integrity/README.rst

 subresource-integrity
 =====================

-A Python package to create and parse `subresource integrity` values
+A Python package to create and parse `Subresource Integrity`_ values.

 Usage
 =====